 21. Godzilla 3D To The Max and Beyond!

-Yoshimitsu Banno, the director of 1971’s Godzilla vs. Hedorah, had his career cut short due to Toho’s less than positive reaction to his funky vision (though it stands as a favorite to many, including Roger Ebert).
+Yoshimitsu Banno, the director of 1971’s Godzilla vs. Hedorah, had his career cut short due to Toho’s less-than-positive reaction to his funky vision (though it stands as a favorite to many, including Roger Ebert).
 Still, Banno persisted in his continued dream to deliver exciting kaiju films and eventually secured the rights from Toho to make his own independent short Godzilla film.
 With the rights, he intended to remake Godzilla vs. Hedorah as a 40-minute IMAX film titled Godzilla 3D: To The Max.
 Yes, that does sound amazing, but the project was eventually scrapped.
 That said, Banno would be instrumental in helping Legendary Pictures obtain the rights from Toho to develop 2014’s Godzilla, directed by Gareth Edwards.
 Banno would remain on the project as an executive producer, and despite his hopes to still eventually make Godzilla 3D: To The Max, he passed away in 2017 (although still credited as an EP on Godzilla-related MonsterVerse projects).